LOCAL OFFER

 We have an open feedback area on our website so that families can send anonymous feedback at any time.

-We run an annual user survey for our families to get their views and opinions about our current services and what they would like in the future.
+We run an annual service user survey for our families to get their views and opinions about our current services and what they would like in the future.

-From time to time we run User Forums giving families the chance to give their input and ask us questions.
+From time to time, we run User Forums giving families the chance to give their input and ask us questions.

 We encourage feedback at all times and we record and respond to all comments.
 Feedback can be given in person (at events or give us a call) or sent by email or text, or given anonymously through our website (see above).